fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/sm_PlayerTime/readme.md

 # Description | 內容
-Showing the time played on record in Game Stats while player joins the server (Get Game total time played even if the steam profile is publicly visible.
+Showing the time played in Game Stats while player joins the server (Get Game total time played even if the steam profile is publicly visible.
 Private, friends-only, and other privacy settings)

 > __Note__ <br/>